Skip to main content

 Overview

 Copilot is Procore's AI assistant tool.
 Copilot can respond to questions asked in a conversational style, like the kind of question you might ask a coworker.
+It can find answers to your questions based on information from the following tools, as well as certain types of files attached to those items:

 Considerations